tharkadharshana/TwodayPos/README_FEATURES.md

     - Shows image, name, SKU, category, price, stock quantity, and status.
 - **Search**: Filter products by name, SKU, or category.
 - **Add New Product (`/inventory/add`)**:
-    - Dedicated form with fields for all product attributes (name, SKU, price, stock, category, description, low stock threshold, image URL, supplier, barcode, visibility).
+    - Dedicated form with fields for all product attributes.
     *   Input validation using Zod and React Hook Form.
     *   Saves the new product to Firestore.
-    *   Handles data saving according to `dataHandlingMode`.
+    *   **Data Handling Mode Aware**: If `dataHandlingMode` is 'cloudOnlyStrict', waits for Firestore server confirmation before completing.
+Otherwise (offlineFriendly), writes are optimistic.
 - **Edit Product (`/inventory/edit/[productId]`)**:
     - Dedicated form pre-filled with the selected product's data from Firestore.
     - Allows modification of product attributes.
     - Updates the product in Firestore.
-    *   Handles data saving according to `dataHandlingMode`.
+    *   **Data Handling Mode Aware**: If `dataHandlingMode` is 'cloudOnlyStrict', waits for Firestore server confirmation.
+Otherwise (offlineFriendly), writes are optimistic.
 - **Delete Product**:
     - Option in each product row's dropdown menu.
     - Triggers a confirmation dialog before deletion.
     - Removes the product from Firestore.
 - **Stock Status Badges**: Visually indicates "In Stock", "Low Stock", or "Out of Stock".
 - **CSV Data Management**:
-    - **Export All Products**: Downloads a CSV file of all products for the store.
+    - **Export All Products**: Downloads a CSV file of all products.
-    - **Export CSV Template**: Downloads a blank CSV template for importing products.
+    - **Export CSV Template**: Downloads a blank CSV template.
     - **Import CSV**: UI to select a CSV file.
-Actual data parsing and import logic is a TODO.
+Actual data parsing/import logic is a TODO.
 - **Link to AI Predictions**: Navigates to the AI Predictive Inventory page.
+- Accessible to `admin`, `manager`.

 ## 6. AI Predictive Inventory (`/inventory/predictive`)
 - **UI for AI Flows**:
     - Separate cards for "Predict Stock-Outs" and "Smart Reorder Suggestions".
-    - Forms allow selecting a (mock) product from a predefined list.
+    - Forms allow selecting a (mock) product from a predefined list (not live inventory data).
     - Product details (current stock, sales velocity, lead time) are displayed based on selection.
 - **Genkit Integration**:
-    - Buttons trigger calls to Genkit flows:
+    - Buttons trigger calls to Genkit flows: `predictStockOuts`, `getSmartReorderSuggestions`.
-        - `predictStockOuts`: Takes product info and returns a stock-out prediction and basic reorder suggestion.
-        - `getSmartReorderSuggestions`: Takes product info and sales timeframe, returns suggested reorder quantity, low stock alert status, and reasoning.
-    - Results from the AI flows are displayed below the respective forms.
+    - Results from the AI flows are displayed.
     - Genkit setup (`ai/genkit.ts`) uses Google AI models.
+- Accessible to `admin`, `manager`.

 ## 7. Services Management (`/services`)
 - **Service Listing**: